-Forex trading in United States is now a popular trend among most Forex traders.
-For US Forex Brokers to accept a client from United States, they must become registered as Retail Foreign Exchange Dealer (RFED) by the financial regulatory body, the Commodity Futures Trading Commission (CFTC) and also regulated by the National Futures Association (NFA) as a Futures Commission Merchant (FCM).
+Forex trading in the United States is now a popular trend among most Forex traders.
+For US Forex Brokers to accept a client from the United States, they must become registered as Retail Foreign Exchange Dealer (RFED) by the financial regulatory body, the Commodity Futures Trading Commission (CFTC) and also regulated by the National Futures Association (NFA) as a Futures Commission Merchant (FCM).
 The official website of NFA is nfa.futures.org.
 You can also follow CFTC on twitter @CFTC

 Top 4 US Forex Brokers